 To ensure that the Migrant and Seasonal Farmworkers (MSFW) access to all Employment Services offered are equal to those provided to non-MSFWs, MWSW Employment Services staff will collaborate with Agriculture Employment Specialists to help migrant and seasonal farmworkers get connected to additional available resources.
-As requested, or as needed, Migrant and Seasonal Farmworkers who request staff assisted services beyond the basic employment services offered are referred to Migrant and Seasonal Farm Worker staff.
+As requested, or as needed, Migrant and Seasonal Farmworkers who request staff assisted services beyond the basic employment services offered are referred to Migrant and Seasonal Farm Worker staff, or LEO-WD National Farmworker Jobs Program (NFJP) Outreach and Enrollment Coordinators, to complete intake and enrollment to facilitate NFJP eligibility.